The Emerald Triangle | Thailand, Laos, Cambodia

 An exploration of the rarely-visited 'Emerald Triangle' where Thailand, Laos and Cambodia meet.
-Visit the spectacular 4,000 Islands of the Mekong River and World Heritage Wat Phu and Preah Vihear
+The 4,000 Islands and World Heritage Sites of Ayuthaya, Khao Yai and Wat Phu

 Off-the-beaten-track Thailand, Laos and Cambodia tour

-Our 2-week Thailand, Laos and Cambodia tour – ‘The Emerald Triangle’ – explores the picturesque yet rarely-visited region in the heart of Indochina where the borders of the three countries meet.
+Our 15-day Thailand, Laos and Cambodia tour – ‘The Emerald Triangle’ – explores this picturesque yet rarely-visited region in the heart of Indochina where the borders of the three countries meet.
+On our travels we’ll take in 3 World Heritage sites; the ancient Siamese capital of Ayutthaya and Khao Yai National Park< as well as the scenic Angkor period temple of Wat Phu in southern Laos.

-From here, we’ll continue, via the picturesque Mekong-side town of Khong Jiam and spectacular Pha Taem National Park, into southern Laos.
-Discover the Boloven Plateau and World Heritage Wat Phu, before heading south to the stunning ‘Four Thousand Islands’, where the Mekong cascades into Cambodia over a series of stunning falls.
-(Some of the world’s largest, yet least known.)
+Discover the Boloven Plateau and UNESCO-listed Wat Phu, before heading south for an island-hopping tour through the stunning inland archipelago known as the ‘Four Thousand Islands’, as well as a chance to visit the Khone Phapaeng Falls where the entire Mekong River cascades into Cambodia over a series of falls.
+One of the world’s largest, yet least-known waterfalls.

-An unforgettable journey through a little-known but fascinating region of Southeast Asia.
+An unforgettable journey through the ‘Emerald Triangle’ – a little-known but fascinating and picturesque region of Southeast Asia.

 Here's an idea of what you can expect to do and see day-to-day.